redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 2. Indentation

-    - In `nesting` an HTML code, `indentation` is also essential to nesting.
+    - In nesting an HTML code, `indentation` is essential to nesting.

     - Indentation enhances the readability of the code.